RockefellerArchiveCenter/rockarch.org/about-us/overview.md

 Over 400 researchers from around the world – graduate students, professors, independent scholars, and journalists – visit annually.
-Their research topics range from the history of medicine, science, and public health to such fields as the arts, agriculture, social sciences, urban a!airs, and public policy.
+Their research topics range from the history of medicine, science, and public health to such fields as the arts, agriculture, social sciences, urban affairs, and public policy.
 The RAC also seeks to connect and sustain its scholarly community through workshops, conferences, and support for sessions at academic gatherings.